dreamingechoes/multi_tenancex/README.md

 - **email**: example@example.com
 - **password**: 123456

-## Special database multi tenant mix tasks
+## Special database multi-tenant mix tasks

 If you want to **create** some migration for every tenant: